Smooth Restart Principle

 };

-Principle of Smooth Restart
+Smooth Restart Principle

-When the Workerman main process receives a smooth restart signal, it will send a graceful shutdown signal to one of the child processes (allowing the corresponding process to finish the current request before exiting).
-After this process exits, the main process will create a new child process (which loads the new PHP code), and then the main process will send a stop command to another old process, and this process will be restarted, and this process will continue until all old processes are replaced.
+When the Workerman master process receives a smooth restart signal, it sends a safe exit signal to one of the worker processes (allowing the corresponding process to complete the current request before it exits).
+Once this process exits, the master process will recreate a new worker process (which loads the new PHP code), and then the master process sends a stop command to another old process, effectively restarting the processes one by one until all old processes are replaced.